Charlie Chung

-Biography

-Early years
+Early life

 Charles Chung, commonly known by the nickname "Charlie", was born in Honolulu, Hawaii in 1902 of ethnic Chinese parents who came from Canton Province, China to work as indentured servants on the plantations of Hawaii.
 In his early years, Chung's family lived in Nuuanu Valley and his parents had moved from the plantations to work on truck farms.
 Chung supplemented the family income by selling local fruits and vegetables.

 Chung left school after the eighth grade to work and support his family.
 As a teenager, he was a clerk for E.O.
 Hall and Sons, a sporting goods company.

 Chung had an affection for the game of golf at an early age, first playing on his own with crude clubs fashioned of guava sticks.
 Chung's love for the game drove him to take a job as a caddie at the Oahu Country Club as a young boy, where he gained access to the course and equipment.
 Chung credited his development as a golfer to local player Jimmy Greigh, for whom he caddied for a number of years and who provided him in turn with quality instruction.

 Chung quit his caddie's position in 1918 and joined the Honolulu Golf Club as a member himself the following year, where he further developed his game.
 As an adult Chung was able to drive the ball up to 250 yards – no mean feat given the primitive equipment of the day.
 Chung regarded his pitching wedge as the best of the eight clubs in his bag, however.